 As mentioned above, excessive sleep is not always a bad thing, especially in the beginning of stroke recovery.
 However, as time passes, drowsiness might impair your recovery by preventing you from engaging in therapy.

 If your quality of life is being impacted by excessive daytime sleepiness after stroke, do not worry.
 There are effective treatments available.
 Some approaches your doctor might recommend include the following:

 The first step doctors might take is to address any underlying conditions causing your excessive drowsiness.

 For example, if sleep apnea is disturbing your ability to achieve REM sleep, treatment may involve the use of a C-PAP machine.
 With a C-PAP, you wear a mask over your nose or mouth while you sleep.
 The mask is then hooked up to a machine that blows a continuous stream of air.
 This ensures you get enough oxygen throughout the night, which can reduce daytime drowsiness.

 Sometimes excessive daytime sleepiness is caused by a poor night’s rest for other reasons, such as depression.
 If emotional changes after stroke are affecting your sleep and quality of life, talk to your doctor.
 You can explore psychological care such as talk therapy or medication like antidepressants.

 If nothing else works, there are stimulant medications that doctors can prescribe to treat excess sleepiness.
 These include modafinil, amphetamines, and ritalin.

 Always consult your doctor before starting or stopping these medications (which are only available with a prescription).

-Finally, some natural remedies that can help you stay awake include coffee and tea.
+Finally, some natural remedies that can help you stay awake include coffee and tea, but be sure and check with your doctor on caffeine use as well.
 Your doctor might also encourage you to follow a high-nutrition diet to maintain energy.
 (See: top 9 foods for stroke recovery)